fsgura/testing-go/README.md

 + `go get github.com/mgutz/ansi`

+In the test file string_utils/reverse_string_test.go, a brief usage of the previosly installed color library has been used to obtain a colored output, when running the tests inside it in the terminal console window.

 *NOTE*: the unit test files follow a strict notation, which is needed by the go compiler to find them.

 *Every test has to be named like the program/library to test and its file-name has to end with a* **_test.go**